How To Complete Your Personal Property Inventory Worksheet:

 I’m not the most organized person in the world.
 I try really hard, but it just isn’t something that comes naturally to me.

 However, since starting this blog, I’ve turned over a new leaf and am trying to overcome some of my natural laziness.
-One of the projects that I’ve been putting off is a home binder.
+One of the projects that I’ve been putting off is a personal property inventory.

-A home binder is a living document that has all of your home reference materials in one spot.
+A personal property inventory is a living document that lists all the personal property items in your home (or anywhere else you may keep stuff).
 I’m in love with this idea and am slowly putting mine together.

-I decided to start with my home inventory checklist.
+I decided to start with my home inventory content list for insurance claims.

 Having a home inventory list is critical in the case of fire, theft, water damage or other natural disasters.
 When a disaster strikes the last thing you want to be doing is trying to remember all of the valuables in your home.

-Your home inventory list should include any valuable items that you would want replaced if they were stolen or damaged.
+Your personal property inventory list should include any valuable items that you would want to be replaced if they were stolen or damaged.

 I actually didn’t think we had that much stuff until I started writing everything down.
 Which on a side note, we have way, way, way too much stuff.